oracle-livelabs/security/database/encrypt-data-in-motion-with-tls/successfully-protect-your-database-communication-using-one-way-tls/successfully-protect-your-database-communication-using-one-way-tls.md

-## Task 3: Create wallet and self signed certificate
+## Task 3: Create root wallet and self signed root CA certificate.

 1. Create rootCA wallet.
 In most environments, you will have your own root certificate authority to work with.
 This rootCA is created as example.